 The Singers of Hope

-Rehearsals take place each Wednesday at 7:00 pm.
-The ability to read music is not required.
-An audition is not required.
-The only requirement is that you love good music and great fellowship and want to help support the mission and values of our Free Church.
+Rehearsals are held every Wednesday at 7:00 pm.
+You don’t need to be able to read music, and there’s no audition required.
+The only prerequisite is your love for good music, a desire for wonderful fellowship, and the eagerness to contribute to the mission and values of our Free Church.

 Supper Club

 Supper Club is a longtime Unitarian tradition; it’s a gathering of small groups of eight or so people sharing a meal.
-It’s a casual, social evening of dining and getting to know other members.
+It’s a casual, social evening of dining and getting to know each other.
 There’s no other gathering we have quite like it at Hope.
-It’s an easy way to allow us to share more about each other and what brought us to this church community.
-Supper Club is unique in that aspect.
+Supper Club is a unique and casual opportunity for to connect on a personal level.
+It’s an experience like no other, offering a window into the lives of fellow congregants and what led them to our church.

 Dinners are generally held at the homes of those who want to join the monthly gatherings.
 When you sign up, you agree to host/hostess one month and you’re a guest for the remainder of the gatherings.
 The Supper Club coordinators assign the guests to each host/hostess, who provides the main dish and beverages, and contacts each guest to provide side dishes and dessert.